 Hope is faith holding out its hand in the dark. ~George Iles

-ordinary spiritual Grace that God gives us to control our fears, not oust them. ~ Vincent McNabb.
+Hope is some extraordinary spiritual Grace that God gives us to control our fears, not oust them. ~ Vincent McNabb.